The Palmer House (Sauk Centre): History

 The Palmer House was built in 1901 by Ralph and Christena Palmer on the site of the Sauk Centre House, the city's first hotel, which had burned down on June 26, 1900.
 It was ideally situated in the heart of Sauk Centre's business district and just over a block from the train station.
 The Palmer House was the first building in Sauk Centre to have electricity.
 The Palmers lived on the premises with their two children, and were assisted in running the establishment by Christena's mother and brother.

 The Palmer House catered especially to traveling salesmen, arriving by rail, who found not only overnight lodging but meeting space and after-hours relaxation at the hotel.
 Local residents also used the hotel as a gathering place.

 The young Sinclair Lewis worked two summers as a desk clerk at the Palmer House.
 He later used it as the model for the "Minniemashie House" in his 1920 novel Main Street, set in a town modeled in turn on Sauk Centre.

 When it first opened, the Palmer House contained 24 guest rooms.
 In 1916 the hotel's second owners hired architect Roland C. Buckley of St. Cloud, Minnesota, to expand the building with a rear addition containing another 20 rooms.
 Guests originally shared a common lavatory off the hall.

 The Palmer House was extensively remodeled in 1993.
 The interior was reconfigured to contain 19 guest rooms, each with its own bathroom.

+The Palmer House was purchased by Dave Schrader & Winifred Schrader in December 2025.

 The supernatural

 The Palmer House held its first paranormal seminar January 18–20, 2008; attendees included television personalities Chris Fleming and Patrick Burns, Darkness on the Edge of Town radio host David Schrader, and other paranormal experts.
 The Palmer House is featured in the fourth episode of season 8 on Ghost Adventures, where they investigate the building with Dave Schrader.
 It was also featured in episode 4 of the ninth season of The Dead Files.
-In 2023, Chasing Paranormal featured the location in Season 1 of their series on The Spirit Realm Network.
+In 2023, Chasing Paranormal featured the location in Season 1 of their series on The Spirit Realm Network, with Brady & Lexi Goble.